-This past year, Four Seasons brought new life to The Surf Club, which originally opened in 1930 in Surfside, just south of Bal Harbour.
-Architect Richard Meier’s glassy new building added 77 rooms and suites to the historic club, and designer Joseph Dirand’s interiors bring the colors of nature indoors.
+Four Seasons brought new life to The Surf Club, which originally opened in 1930 in Surfside, just south of Bal Harbour.
+Architect Richard Meier’s glassy building added 77 rooms and suites to the historic club, and designer Joseph Dirand’s interiors bring the colors of nature indoors.
 Beige walls and warm-toned marble echo the sand outside, while green and blue accents recall the palm trees and Atlantic Ocean, visible from most rooms through their floor-to-ceiling windows.
 After a day sunning at the beach or pool, guests can dine at Le Sirenuse, the first-ever international outpost from the restaurant at the legendary Amalfi Coast hotel.

 1 Hotel South Beach